B3x0r/B3x0r.github.io/README.md

 #### License information:

 Please don't use my photo.
 I took it, I grew the bush behind me, and the photo is of me.
-I just seems weird that you would have a reason to use my photo.
+It just seems weird that you would have a reason to use my photo.
 All rights reserved.